yassinelar/AutoCompleteApi/README.md

 Programming language : Java /SpringBoot to handle the autocomplete endPoint

 The project was implemented using two different methods.
+The programming language used is Java with the framework SpringBoot to build the api.

 The first one consists in storing all the queries in a Map (text : count).
 Then, for each input query, we loop over the Map and determine all the queries that starts with the input.
-The result Map will be sorted according to the values of the count which allows extract the most typed queries.
+The result Map will be sorted according to the values of the count which allows extract the most typed queries. (<b> branch main </b> of the code)

 The second method consists in using a prefix tree (trie).
 After storing the different queries in a Map (text : count), we loop over the Map to insert each query sentence in the tree.
 The root node is empty and each node is defined by a <em> hashMap children </em> and an <em> integer endOfSentence </em> to tell whether we have already a complete sentence at this node or not.
 The insertion is done character by character.
 Once it is inserted, we set the <em> endOfSentence </em> attribute of the last node to the number of times the query was typed (count Value).
-Given an input query (prefix), the search is done letter by letter accross the tree which allows which speeds up the search and allows you to eliminate certain branches each time you move forward.
+Given an input query (prefix), the search is done letter by letter accross the tree which allows which speeds up the search and allows you to eliminate certain branches each time you move forward. (<b> branch tree-search </b> of the code)

 <h2>Complexity:</h2>
 N : max query length